 If you repeatedly injure your tendon without proper treatment and recovery, scar tissue will form.
 Scar tissue is weak and inflexible tissue that hardens around the tendon without giving it any support or strength.
 Scar tissue will never heal into healthy, mature, strong tissue.
 Scar tissue will put pressure on your soft tissues and nerves.
 It interrupts the blood flow to the areas of your elbow causing pain and delaying recovery.
 It is important to prevent the growth of scar tissue with conservative treatments.

 This is why it is very important to seek medical advice when you've had an accident or injury.
-Your doctor will be able to recommend the best course of action for treating your injury using cooling and heating therapies.
-If there is little swelling, as is often the case with Tennis Elbow and Golfers Elbow, we recommend the application of Deep Heat (via the Elbow ) as this will become a significant aid in speeding up the recovery process.
+Your doctor will be able to recommend the best course of action for treating your injury using cooling and heating treatments.
+If there is little swelling, as is often the case with Tennis Elbow and Golfers Elbow, we recommend the application of an Elbow ) as this will become a significant aid in boosting localized bloodflow (we call this "LEC Response".
 To view more about how to treat Tennis Elbow, go here.

 If you have read a few pages on this website, you probably know that Tennis Elbow is all about tendons - damaged extensor tendons that attached to the lateral epicondyle to be exact.
 So when we talk about aging and its effects on Tennis Elbow, we are really talking about the effect that age has on tendons in the forearm.